American Sign Language 3

 Email: Ann.Boyd@CHATclasses.com

 Description: This class will build on the skills learned in previous ASL classes, increased usage of facial expressions and ASL structure.
-Students will learn to build language skills such as: Expanded student discourse, Advanced ASL structure and vocabulary, Role-shift variations, Formal storytelling, Formal/Informal presentations.
+Students will learn to build language skills such as: expanded student discourse, Role-shifting, use of space, continued development of receptive and expressive skills, and Deaf and ASL immersive experiences.
+The purpose of the class is to be able to have meaningful conversations with people who are Deaf/HH and use ASL as their primary language.

 Students have the opportunity to perform with their class at both the Christmas Celebration and Spring Showcase.